-SC2 member research scientists from federal, state, municipal, tribal, and university and non-governmental organizations work in the Skagit basin to understand how the landscape, plants, animals and people may be affected by changes in the patterns of rain, snow, temperature, storms and tides.
+SC2 member research scientists with experience from federal, state, municipal, tribal, and university and non-governmental organizations work in the Skagit basin to understand how the landscape, plants, animals and people may be affected by changes in the patterns of rain, snow, temperature, storms and tides.

 Reduce the vulnerability of human communities and ecosystems in the Skagit River basin to the impacts of a changing climate.

 To support Skagit communities as they adapt to climate change.
 SC2 achieves this by:

 - Fostering collaborative scientific research to understand the diverse and interrelated impacts of climate change from the Skagit headwaters to Puget Sound;

 - Producing relevant climate-related products closely integrated with the Skagit community’s needs and concerns;

 - Serving as a conduit between Skagit communities and SC2 scientists to assist in the development of adaptation strategies.

 SC2 collaborates across disciplines to help understand and quantify the impacts of a changing climate.
 We pool our funding, expertise and research to improve the accuracy of our findings.
 We conduct meaningful analyses that can point out where communities are vulnerable and we can help provide information that allows decision-makers to weigh various options.